ron-sinoy/nitc_base/README.md

 Eventhough it is a course project for NITC CSE,I did this as a personal project to understand how relational databases work by building one from scratch.
 ## Features

-- Create / drop tables and insert records
+- Create and drop tables and insert records
 - Linear search and SELECT with conditions
 - Then added better search and SELECT using B+tree indexing
 - PROJECT to pick specific columns